biasoviero/biasoviero/README.md

-👋 Meu nome é Beatriz Soviero
+👋 Beatriz Soviero
-📚 Python
+📚 Python and C
-👩‍💻 Ciência da Computação na Universidade Federal do Rio Grande do Sul (UFRGS)
+👩‍💻 Computer Science in Universidade Federal do Rio Grande do Sul (UFRGS)